Ancraophobia: Signs and symptoms

 The level of fear as well as other symptoms will vary between individuals.
 There are four general types of symptoms: psychological, physical, mental and emotional.

 Psychological

 Psychological symptoms include extreme anxiety when exposed to wind, feelings that the wind may harm or hurt the individual, and a compulsion to avoid encountering wind.
 The fear of wind is caused by the mind over-estimating the danger caused by wind, believing that wind presents an actual threat, when in reality, it may not.

 Physical

-Physical symptoms include dry mouth, tremors, tightening in the chest, rapid breathing, sweating of the palms, nausea, irregular heart beat and constant need to pass wind.
+Physical symptoms include dry mouth, tremors, tightening in the chest, rapid breathing, sweating of the palms, nausea, and irregular heart beat, and constant need for the wind or storm to pass.